 3. Clients are being inequitably reimbursed by the two-tier Medicare system for psychological services.

+Our clients need to be reimbursed equitably (same rebate for same service), and for more services (like developmental assessments).
 Better Access was intended to provide better access to mental health care for everyone.
 It’s a rebate scheme that gives clients some reimbursement for visiting a psychologist.
 And we’re all competent, registered, qualified psychologists.
 We’re practicing in the same system with the same expected and accredited standards determined by APAC.

 But the public is currently being done a disservice.
 The Better Access service delivery model is skewed towards favouring services delivered by only one type of psychologist.
 This has kept government spending manageable but has had other, possibly unintended, consequences.

 Inequities in rebates and our human Western tendency to value services by price differences have contributed to the current implication that one arena of psychological practice is always better than another.
 Variations in government rebates and policies suggest clear-cut differences in psychologists’ outcomes without supporting evidence.
-I’m not saying we’re all the same – we’re not, no group of professionals is entirely homogeous but we’re more similar than different when we’re providing similar services to similar clientele.
+I’m not saying we’re all the same – we’re not, no group of professionals is entirely homogeneous but we’re more similar than different when we’re providing similar services to similar clientele.
 And this inequity disproportionately affects rural Australians who we know already experience difficulties accessing services.

 4. The public is disadvantaged because of increased restrictions on practitioners, such as diagnostic reports for Centrelink only accepted from clinical psychologists.